MagdyAboYoussef/Simple_Youtube_Playlist_Downloader/README.md

 ## About

 This is a simple script to download YouTube playlists.
-I was searching for online sites or simple scripts to download music but didn't find any that worked well, so I created this tool.
+I was searching for online sites or simple scripts to download music or courses/podcasts but didn't find any that worked well, so I created this tool.
 I use it from time to time and thought it would be helpful to share.
-An executable is provided if you prefer not to run the Python code directly.
+An executable is provided if you prefer not to setup the dependencies or install things.

 ## Features